leangjia/blender_docs/manual/physics/particles/emitter/children.rst

 ======

 Size
-   Only for *Emitter*.
    A multiplier for children size.
 Random Size
    Random variation to the size of child particles.